icon-project/icon-service/docs/governance_score_api.md

 ## removeAuditor

-* Removes an address from the auditor list that has the authority to review auditing.
+* Removes an address from the auditor list.
-* The address removed from the auditor list cannot do auditing afterward.
+* The address removed from the auditor list cannot call `acceptScore` and `rejectScore` afterward.
-* This function can be invoked only by either Governance SCORE owner or auditor himself.
+* This function can be invoked only by either Governance SCORE owner or the auditor herself.

 ### Parameters